CactusI549/MainProjects/README.md

 - CEO and founder of the TovarishCORP,
-- Co-founder of Peppa Coin (PPC), and
+- Co-founder of Peppa Coin (PPC),
-- Co-founder of Tovarish TV.
+- Co-founder of CactusCorp GROUP®.